CogComp/zoe/README.md

 The package is composed with

-* A slightly modified ELMo source code, (see bilm-tf/)
+* A slightly modified ELMo source code, see [bilm-tf](https://github.com/allenai/bilm-tf)
 * A main library `zoe_utils.py`
 * A executor `main.py`
 * A script helper `script.py`